AviatrixSystems/avxlabs-docs/ace_ops/docs/lab2.md

 Wait for some seconds and then check the report!

-The Security Group attached to BU2 Mobile APP is missing a rule that would allow inbound traffic on tcp/80.
+The Security Group attached to BU2 Mobile APP is missing a rule that should allow inbound traffic on tcp/80.

 ```{figure} images/lab2-curl5.png
 ---